-- 17 The following activities and deliverables will be performed in support of this project: - 18 19
+The following activities and deliverables will be performed in support of this project:

 - Project Kick-off Meeting Upon Army and Ohio EPA approval of the PMP and SSHP, PIKA will conduct an initial Project Kick-Off Meeting at the RVAAP facility.
 During the meeting PIKA will present details of the PMP, the SSHP and the anticipated approach to conducting the investigation activities.
-The Kick-Off Meeting is intended to assist the contractor (PIKA) with the submittal and stakeholder approval of the related Work Plan Documents. - 26 Monthly Progress Report - PIKA will prepare monthly progress reports to the • USACE for every month by the fifth (5th) day of the following month.
-The 27 28 monthly reports will include an accurate and current account of all work 29 completed and deliverables furnished to the government.
-Progress reports 30 will be prepared following the described sections presented in Section XVI of 31 the Ohio EPA Director's Final Findings and Orders (DFFO).
-RVAAP 32 Contracting Officer's Representative (COR) staff, Ohio EPA, Base Realignment 33 and Closure (BRAC) field office and USACE detailing the project status, 34 milestones, schedule, safety production data and other pertinent information.
+The Kick-Off Meeting is intended to assist the contractor (PIKA) with the submittal and stakeholder approval of the related Work Plan Documents. - Monthly Progress Report PIKA will prepare monthly progress reports to the USACE for every month by the fifth (5th) day of the following month.
+The monthly reports will include an accurate and current account of all work completed and deliverables furnished to the government.
+Progress reports will be prepared following the described sections presented in Section XVI of the Ohio EPA Director's Final Findings and Orders (DFFO).
+Reports will be submitted to the RVAAP Contracting Officer's Representative (COR) staff, Ohio EPA, Base Realignment and Closure (BRAC) field office and USACE detailing the project status, milestones, schedule, safety production data and other pertinent information.
 The monthly report will arrive at CELRL by the 5th day of the month.
-Detailed 1 2 photographic documentation will be included with the report.
-3 Record on Conversations - PIKA will prepare and maintain records of 4 ٠ 5 telephone conversations and significant verbal conversations conducted in 6 support of this project.
-These records will be forwarded with monthly 7 progress reports.
-8 9 • Teleconference Progress Updates - PIKA will attend periodic teleconference progress meetings with the USACE to provide project status updates.
-The 10 11 progress update meetings are currently held on a bi-weekly basis.
-12 13 • Meeting Minutes Documentation - PIKA will document discussions at all 14 meetings held in support of this project.
-15 16 Public Involvement / RAB meetings - PIKA will attend a minimum of one (1) • 17 applicable RAB meeting during the specified period of performance at the 18 direction of the COR.
-19 20 The above activities will be conducted by the PIKA PM to achieve project execution, 21 and maintain client correspondence with the USACE.
+Detailed photographic documentation will be included with the report.

+- Record of Conversations PIKA will prepare and maintain records of telephone conversations and significant verbal conversations conducted in support of this project.
+These records will be forwarded with monthly progress reports. - Teleconference Progress Updates PIKA will attend periodic teleconference progress meetings with the USACE to provide project status updates.
+The progress update meetings are currently held on a bi-weekly basis. - Meeting Minutes Documentation PIKA will document discussions at all meetings held in support of this project. - Public Involvement / RAB meetings PIKA will attend a minimum of one (1) applicable RAB meeting during the specified period of performance at the direction of the COR.

+The above activities will be conducted by the PIKA PM to achieve project execution, and maintain client correspondence with the USACE.

-22 3.2 Task 2.0 - Preparation of Work Plan and Supporting Documents
+3.2 Task 2.0 - Preparation of Work Plan and Supporting Documents

-23 PIKA will prepare a work plan (WP) and the necessary documents to implement and 24 complete an initial environmental investigation at the designated Group 2 Propellant 25 Can Tops Area.
-The investigation will consist of a geophysical delineation of the 26 designated area, and a limited soil investigation of the surface soil in this area.
-The 27 WP will describe all aspects of the site activities associated with the implementation 28 of the SOW ad will be written to allow for the inclusion of additional tasks, if added 29 work is necessary.
-The investigation specific Sampling and Analysis Plan (SAP) and 30 Quality Assurance Project Plan (QAPP) are also included in the Work plan.
+PIKA will prepare a work plan (WP) and the necessary documents to implement and complete an initial environmental investigation at the designated Group 2 Propellant Can Tops Area.
+The investigation will consist of a geophysical delineation of the designated area, and a limited soil investigation of the surface soil in this area.
+The WP will describe all aspects of the site activities associated with the implementation of the SOW and will be written to allow for the inclusion of additional tasks, if added work is necessary.
+The investigation specific Sampling and Analysis Plan (SAP) and Quality Assurance Project Plan (QAPP) are also included in the Work plan.